briankoser/sleight/README.md

 sleight
 =======

-A lean static site builder
+A lean, opinionated static site builder.

 To do: